 2. Responses that are honest and direct

-It is important that the nurse is honest with her responses to encourage trust and build a therapeutic relationship.
-Honesty will support a trustful and a firm relationship.
+The nurse must be honest with her responses to encourage trust and build a therapeutic relationship.
+Honesty will support a trustful and firm relationship.

 Situation: An old woman was brought for evaluation due to the hospital for evaluation due to increasing forgetfulness and limitations in daily function.
 She says to the nurse who offers her breakfast, “Oh no, I will wait for my husband.
 We will eat together” The therapeutic response by the nurse is: